Collision-induced flavor instability in dense neutrino gases with energy-dependent scattering: Discussion and conclusions

-Although we focused on the homogeneous and isotropic neutrino gases in this work, collision-induced instabilities can well exist in anisotropic environments and even interact with fast flavor conversions under appropriate conditions \cite{Johns:2021qby,Kato:2022vsu,Johns:2022yqy,Padilla-Gay:2022wck}.
-However, it is important to note that collision-induced flavor conversions can occur without the angular distribution of the $\nu$ELN which is required for fast flavor instabilities \cite{Izaguirre:2016gsx, Morinaga:2021vmc}.
+Although we focused on the homogeneous and isotropic neutrino gases in this work, collision-induced instabilities can well exist in inhomogeneous and anisotropic environments \cite{Xiong:2022vsy} and even interact with fast flavor conversions under appropriate conditions \cite{Johns:2021qby,Sigl:2021tmj,Shalgar:2022lvv, Kato:2022vsu,Johns:2022yqy,Padilla-Gay:2022wck}.
+However, it is important to note that collision-induced flavor conversions can occur without the crossing of the angular distribution of the $\nu$ELN which is required for fast flavor instabilities \cite{Izaguirre:2016gsx, Morinaga:2021vmc}.
 In addition, collision-induced flavor conversions can take place near the surface of or even inside the proto-neutron star where the normal/slow collective flavor oscillations are suppressed by the large matter density and the neutrino density \cite{Hannestad:2006nj,Esteban-Pretel:2008ovd,Duan:2010bf}.
-We would like to point out that the expression of its exponential growth rate suggests that the collision-induced flavor instability is may to exist in the neutron star merger environment.
-This is because $\bar\nu_e$ has both a larger abundance and a harder spectrum than $\nu_e$ in such an environment \cite{Frensel:2016fge} which results in a negative growth rate of the collective mode.
+We would like to point out that the expression of its exponential growth rate suggests that the collision-induced flavor instability may not exist in the neutron star merger environment.
+This is because $\bar\nu_e$ has both a larger abundance and a harder spectrum than $\nu_e$ in such an environment (see, e.g., Ref.~\cite{Frensel:2016fge}) which results in an exponential damping of the collective mode.
 Of course, more detailed research is needed to ascertain the actual impact of collision-induced flavor conversions in real astrophysical environments.
-For example, a high neutron-to-proton ratio can bump up the effective $\nu_e$ collision rate and changes the picture.
+For example, a high neutron-to-proton ratio can bump up the effective $\nu_e$ collision rate and changes the picture completely.